RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

 The following sections will discuss the common points to all plugin types.

-Note: Obviously, frontend plugins are not designed in the same way than backend plugins, especially when it comes to handle large data requests - backend plugins have way better performances in such such cases.
+Note: Obviously, frontend plugins are not designed in the same way than backend plugins, especially when it comes to handle large data requests - backend plugins have way better performances in such cases.
 Therefore, the developer may need to create a backend plugin counterpart for frontend plugins working with huge data payloads.

 # Create a new plugin